-To help you understand more about corrugated and our operations, we've compiled the following list of important terms used in the corrugated packaging industry on a daily basis.
+To help you understand more about corrugated and our operations, we've compiled the following list of the terms we use on a daily basis.

 Anilox System: An inking system utilized by flexographic presses.
 Comprised of a metal anilox roller that has been engraved with a fine cell pattern and coated with ceramic.
 A rubber roller or blade then regulates the amount of ink applied to the printing plates.